Rare Events for the Manneville-Pomeau map: Introduction

 \section{Introduction}

 One of the standard ways to investigate the statistical properties of a dynamical system $f:\X\to \X$ with respect to some measure $\p$ is to look at its recurrence to certain points $\z$ in the system.
-This can be connected to Extreme Value theory: by taking a suitable observable $\phi:\X\to \R$ taking its unique maximum $u_F$ at $\z$, one can look at the behaviour of the iterates $x, f(x), f^2(x), \ldots$ via the observations
+This can be connected to Extreme Value theory: supposing that $\phi:\X\to \R$ is an observable taking its unique maximum $u_\phi$ at $\z$, one can look at the behaviour of the iterates $x, f(x), f^2(x), \ldots$ via the observations

 If $\p$ is an $f$-invariant probability measure then $X_0, X_1, \ldots$ is a stationary stochastic process.
 We furthermore assume that $\p$ is ergodic in order to isolate specific statistical behaviour.
 So Birkhoff's Ergodic Theorem implies that these random variables will satisfy the law of large numbers.
 We can now consider the random variable given by the maximum of this process: